Webinar Series

 Identification of Phragmites australis using a convolutional neural network and UAS-based imagery

-Kevin Steele– University of Nebraska-Lincoln
+Presented by: Kevin Steele from University of Nebraska-Lincoln

 Using molecular genomic tools to investigate genetic diversity and hybridization in Phragmites